titushm/discl/README.md

 # [⚠️ Currently not working as of 20/05/25 ⚠️]
-`Discord seems to have disabled the --inspect argument from starting a debugging port on the main electron process, this breaks alot of functions of the mod.
-I will attempt to fix this soon!`
+~~Discord seems to have disabled the --inspect argument from starting a debugging port on the main electron process, this breaks alot of functions of the mod.
+I will attempt to fix this soon!~~
+The inspect argument once again works however the chrome dev tools protocol `Runtime.evaluate` cannot be found when trying to use it. no clue why this happens.

 # discl